EJIMVINCENT/simple_shell/README.md

 This is an ALX Simple Shell Project.
-The Authors are Vincent and Erick.\n Here are the functions created for the project:\n
+The Authors are Vincent and Erick.
+Here are the functions created for the project:\n
 1. _strlen;
 2. _strcpy;